act3-ai/data-tool/docs/usage/concepts/mirror.md

 To efficiently track the status of artifacts, files are created in the SYNC-DIRECTORY during `ace-dt mirror batch-serialize` and `ace-dt mirror batch-deserialize`.
 The user should not need to edit these files unless they need to repeat a serialization or deserialization of a specific image, in which case they can delete that entry from the applicable file.
 The two files that are created are:

-- `SYNC-DIRECTORY/recordKeeping.csv`: The `recordKeeping.csv` file is generated during batch-serialize.
+- `SYNC-DIRECTORY/record-keeping.csv`: The `record-keeping.csv` file is generated during batch-serialize.
 It keeps track of the images that were serialized and the filename where they exist.
-- `SYNC-DIRECTORY/successfulSyncs.csv`: The `successfulSyncs.csv` file is generated during batch-deserialize.
+- `SYNC-DIRECTORY/successful_syncs.csv`: The `successful_syncs.csv` file is generated during batch-deserialize.
 It keeps track of the files that were deserialized along with the date they were pushed to the remote repository.

 ### Batch-Serialize

 The `ace-dt mirror batch-serialize` command serializes multiple artifacts to separate files within the SYNC-DIRECTORY.
 In a typical user workflow, multiple artifacts may need to get transferred over an air gap on a semi-regular basis.
 The gather artifact that has been compiled may contain many of the same images as an artifact that was serialized at an earlier time.
-To account for this, `ace-dt` consults the `recordKeeping.csv` file and adds the previously serialized images to the [EXISTING-IMAGES...] slice when it eventually runs the `serialize` action.
+To account for this, `ace-dt` consults the `record-keeping.csv` file and adds the previously serialized images to the [EXISTING-IMAGES...] slice when it eventually runs the `serialize` action.

 The `batch-serialize` command requires 2 arguments: the `BATCH-LIST` and the `SYNC-DIRECTORY`.
 The `BATCH-LIST` is a user-generated `.csv` file that includes the name of the artifact and the remote location.
 For example, if a user wanted to serialize 3 artifacts named `tools`, `ops`, and `cicd`, they might have a `BATCH-LIST` named `batch.csv` that looks like this: